typedb/typedb-console/README.md

   Transaction closed without committing changes
   ```
 - `help` : Print this help menu
-- `clear` : Clear console screen
 - `exit` : Exit console

 ### Non-interactive mode

-To invoke console in a non-interactive manner, we can define a script file that contains the list of commands to run, then invoke console with `./typedb console --script=<script>`.
-We can also specify the commands to run directly from the command line using `./typedb console --command=<command1> --command=<command2> ...`.
+To invoke console in a non-interactive manner, we can define a script file that contains the list of commands to run, then invoke console with `./typedb console --file=<file>`.
+We can also specify ordered commands to run directly from the command line using `./typedb console --command=<command1> --command=<command2> ...`.

 For example given the following command script file:

 ```
 database create test
-transaction test schema
+transaction schema test
     define entity person;
     commit
-transaction test write
+transaction write test
     insert $x isa person;
     commit
-transaction test read
+transaction read test
     match $x isa person;
     close
 database delete test